 As noted in another Psychology Today article, a recent study by University of Munich’s Michaela Pfundmair and colleagues that shows how oxytocin reacts in someone’s brain when it comes to active listening.
 The study also highlights the “four-ear model” theory by Friedemann Schulz von Thun based on the following four different dimensions of communication: Factual content, self-revelation, relationship

-So great, there’s even a scientific study that shows people do respond differently depending on how you present yourself.
+It’s useful to know that there’s even a scientific study that shows people do respond differently depending on how you present yourself.
 But what does this all mean and what should you do?

 1. First things first, make direct eye contact.